https://farmsteadmeatsmith.com Skip to content

 Though it is a “part II” to The Family Pig series, no prior experience is required.
 The Family Pig II is simultaneously another way to harvest a pig, and a way for those who have been to The Family Pig to broaden the human power of artful nourishment.

-Martinmas Goose Harvest
+Martinmas Goose and Duck Harvest

 The goose is the noblest bird of the farmyard.
 As grazing waterfowl, it supplies the home kitchen with utterly unique provender.
 Starting with living geese, we will transform them into undiluted goods for the family table through the culinary traditions of the premodern peasant.